fq131/FYP/README.md

-# Face Recognition Attendance System with Liveness detection
+# Face Recognition Attendance System with Liveness Detection

 A new Flutter project.